TrudAX/denistrunin-blog/src/draft/performance-snifmonitor/index.md

 I run this monitoring on several projects where all Dynamics AX performance tuning was made during the previous [audit](https://denistrunin.com/performance-audit) and got the following results:

 - **Number of queries that need to be analysed** was within 100-200 queries.
-Basically, if you are ready to support Dynamics AX performance you need to be ready to analyse your system’s top heaviest 200 queries.
+Basically, if you are ready to support Dynamics AX performance you need to be ready to analyse your systemâ€™s top heaviest 200 queries.
 - **Duration of initial analysis** - it was about 2-3 calendar weeks, more than I expected.
 In this period I got several new emails per day
 - **Number of fixed queries** - for one project it was 8.
 4 queries had an incorrect plan and 4 required new indexes creation.
 These numbers may not seem high, but keep in mind that previously most performance issues on this project were fixed by the performance [audit]( https://denistrunin.com/performance-audit).